 Data plays an increasingly important role in marketing and product development.
 Consumers do a great job of sharing their opinions with us – either by phone, email or social networks – that allow us to hear their voice and adjust our approach.
 We often talk about why we have two ears and one mouth – it’s better to listen more than we speak.
 This holds true with our approach on consumer input.
 Data is also helping us create more relevant content for different audiences.
 We want to focus on creating advertising content that speaks differently to different audiences.
 Some people love music.
 Other people watch every sport no matter what time of year.
 Our brands are already visible in those spaces, and we’re working hard to use data to bring branded content that aligns with people’s passions.

-After years of cautious enthusiasm, marketing and advertising technology sector is now able to embrace big data in a big way (Medal, 2017).
+After years of cautious enthusiasm, the marketing and advertising technology sector is now able to embrace big data in a big way.
 The marketing and advertising sector is able to make a more sophisticated analysis.
 This involves observing the online activity, monitoring the point of sale transactions, and ensuring on the fly detection of dynamic changes in customer trends.
 Gaining insights on customer behaviour takes collecting and analyzing the customer’s data.
 This is done through the similar approach used by marketers and advertisers as illustrated.
-This result into the capability to achieve focused and targeted campaigns.
+This result in the capability to achieve focused and targeted campaigns.

 Example of a Brand that uses Big Data for Targeted Adverts